k0rventen/smartcity/DEVELOP.md

 ### Various things that could go wrong

+The daemon responsible for forwarding the packets to the LNS should start automatically when the gateway boots.

+#### Acklio

-The daemon will start automatically when the gateway boots.
-If you want to check the logs, you can `/etc/init.d/lora-semtech-bridge stop;/etc/init.d/lora-semtech-bridge start-foreground`.
+if you want to check the logs, you can `/etc/init.d/lora-semtech-bridge stop;/etc/init.d/lora-semtech-bridge start-foreground`.
 This can be useful when the gateway appears as disconnected from Acklio's side.
 The config is in `/var/config/lora-semtech-bridge/lora-semtech-bridge`, if lines containing mentions of certificates, remove them.
 The included certificates are out of date.

+#### Mismatched date
 If you have the following error `Network Error : x509: certificate has expired or is not yet valid` and `date` reports a time that's not correct, it means the gateway's RTC might be off, and NTP might not synchronise to the proper time, you can set the time and save it to the RTC using

 ```